 No matter what is causing the hydraulic system to overheat, you must shut it down right away to get to the root of the cause and fix it.
 Continuing to operate when the fluid is at an incorrect temperature is dangerous and the damage is inevitable.
 If you start to see that the system is overheating, you need to identify the cause so that you can resolve the issue.

 If you need an expert to help you get to the bottom of it, the professionals at Go Hydraulics can help.
-They can assist with hydraulic cylinder repairs as well as pump repairs, so give them a call today to prevent your system from overheating.
+They can assist with hydraulic cylinder repair as well as pump repairs, so give them a call today to prevent your system from overheating.